 An aortic aneurysm doesn’t usually cause any symptoms, but it puts the aorta at risk of a tear or rupture, which is a potentially life-threatening event.

 If you experience severe chest or back pain, trouble swallowing, sudden difficulty breathing, or low blood pressure, call 911 immediately.
 If you have a history of aneurysms, mention that.

 Aortic aneurysms can develop as a result of high blood pressure, atherosclerosis, or certain kinds of infection.
 They can also be caused by genetic disorders, such as Marfan syndrome.

-Marfan syndrome occurs due to a change in the gene that regulates how the body makes connective tissue.
-Both men and women are equally at risk, and while there’s a 50% chance that someone with Marfan syndrome will pass it along to their child, 1 in 4 people with Marfan syndrome have no family history of the disease.
+Marfan syndrome involves a change in the gene that regulates how the body makes connective tissue.
+This genetic disorder affects men and women equally.
+While someone with Marfan syndrome has a 50% chance of passing it on to their child, 1 in 4 people with Marfan syndrome have no family history of the disease.

-Given that Marfan syndrome involves weakened connective tissue, it’s not surprising that the aorta is one of the most affected parts of the body.
-If you have Marfan syndrome, it’s imperative that you visit your cardiologist to be screened for an aortic aneurysm.
+Given that Marfan syndrome leads to weakened connective tissue, it’s not surprising that the aorta is one of the parts of the body that is most affected.
+If you have Marfan syndrome, it’s very important to visit your cardiologist and be screened for an aortic aneurysm.

 For most people with aortic aneurysms, the most successful form of treatment is medication.
-For example, beta blockers and angiotensin receptor blockers, in order to slow your heartbeat and lower your blood pressure.
-Your cardiologist might also recommend avoiding certain activities that can put your aorta at risk for complications.
-In more advanced cases surgery might be necessary in which cases the damaged portion of the aorta is replaced by a graft.
+For example, beta blockers and angiotensin receptor blockers (ARBs) can help by slowing your heartbeat and lowering your blood pressure.
+Your cardiologist might also recommend avoiding certain activities that can put your aorta at increased risk.
+In more advanced cases, surgery may be necessary to replace the damaged portion of the aorta with a graft.